Sadık Giz

-Mustafa Sadık Giz (1911, in Aydın – 1979) was a Turkish politician and former chairman of the Turkish sports club Galatasaray.
+Mustafa Sadık Giz (1911 – 1979) was a Turkish politician and former chairman of the Turkish sports club Galatasaray.

+Biography

+Giz was born in Söke, Aydın, in 1911.
 He was a close relative of political leader and former Turkish prime minister Adnan Menderes.
-He elected three times as member of national parliament from Democratic Party as deputy of İzmir.
+Giz was a cofounder of the Democratic Party in 1946.
+He was elected three times as member of national parliament from Democratic Party as deputy of İzmir.
 In 1957 he was elected as Galatasaray President until 1959.
 Although there was no national football league established in Turkey in 1950's, Galatasaray won an Istanbul League title, while Giz was the president.
-He died in 1979.
+During his tenure he bought the Galatasaray Islet.
+He died on 31 January 1979.